Kamerun National Democratic Party

-Kamerun National Democratic Party (KNDP) was a pro-independence political party active in Southern Cameroons (now known as Ambazonia) during the period of British Mandate rule.
+Kamerun National Democratic Party (KNDP) was a pro-independence political party active in Southern Cameroons (now the North West and South West regions of the Republic of Cameroon) during the period of British Mandate rule.

 Pre-independence

 The KNDP was formed in 1955 by John Ngu Foncha.
 The party initially sought a close relationship with the Union of the Peoples of Cameroon of Cameroun and in the early days contained a number of UPC members who had fled persecution in the French zone.
 However whilst Foncha supported autonomy for the South this was rejected by the UPC who wanted full reunification.
 The KNDP ended their relationship with the UPC in 1957 and the Francophone party were banned in the British territory.
 The party also split from the Kamerun National Congress (of which Foncha had previously been a member) and the two parties became bitter rivals over the KNC's support for incorporation into Nigeria.
 The KNDP's stance proved the most popular and they won the legislative elections in 1959, forcing the KNU into opposition.
 As the governing party they supported a united independent Cameroon but one organised along federal lines and this was endorsed by a referendum in 1961.
 As a result E. M. L. Endeley's Cameroon People's National Convention (CPNC), which supported the Nigeria, emerged as the main source of opposition to KNDP hegemony, with attempts by the KNDP to absorb the party floundering due to personality clashes.